PhilipPurwoko/purwoko-payroll-backend/README.md

 ### Using Docker (Recommended)

-Use `host.docker.internal` as database host while using docker because the container is running inside docker environment
+Use `host.docker.internal` or `postgres` as database host while using docker because the container is running inside docker environment

 Run compose in detached mode